MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 For example:

 *   The **Elements** tool lets you [view and change DOM nodes][DevtoolsDomIndexNavigateDomTreeKeyboard] or [CSS][DevtoolsCssIndex].
-*   The [Console tool][DevtoolsConsoleIndex] lets you read JavaScript logs and live-edit objects.
+*   The Console tool lets you read JavaScript logs and live-edit objects.
+For more information, navigate to [Use the Console][DevtoolsConsoleIndex].

 Within the content area of each tool, there are a number of different tabs.
 For example, the **Elements** tool contains tabs to inspect CSS styles, event listeners, the accessibility tree, and more.